ibm-cloud-docs/hardware-security-modules/hsmfaq.md

 {: #can-i-configure-high-availability-with-my-ibm-cloud-hsm}
 {: faq}

-Yes, to configure high availability across partitions of the {{site.data.keyword.cloud_notm}} HSM by using secrets, see the Installation Guide for your HSM version.
-[My Products](https://supportportal.gemalto.com/csm?id=csm_my_products){: external}.
+Yes, to configure high availability across partitions of the {{site.data.keyword.cloud_notm}} HSM by using secrets, see the [Installation guide](https://supportportal.gemalto.com/csm?id=csm_my_products){: external} for your HSM version.
 A login for the Thales Support Portal is required.

 ## How can I back up my {{site.data.keyword.cloud_notm}} Hardware Security Module configuration?
 {: #how-can-i-back-up-my-ibm-cloud-hsm-configuration}